 Also, in 2017 case law Danny Lim v Regina:

 “Judge Scotting found that even if Mr Lim’s conduct was found to be offensive, an argument could be made that his right to freedom of political communication formed a “reasonable excuse”.

-If you are still worried about this issue, just wear something during the ride.
+If you are still worried, you can wear something during the ride.
 But this is the legal situation, you’re welcome.

-Important note: you are responsible for how you conduct yourself in every way during our public community demonstration.
-Sexual and anti-social behaviour will not be tolerated, and we will immediately call the police if you conduct yourself in this manner.
+Note: you are responsible for how you conduct yourself in every way during our peaceful public protest.
+Sexual or anti-social behaviour will not be tolerated and we will immediately call the police if you conduct yourself in such a manner.